enricofoglia/Applied_Aerodynamics_II/README.md

 Authors: A. Zigante, E. Foglia, A. Schioppa

-This repository will contains code related to the final project of the course "Applied Aerodyaìnamics II" offered to master students at ISAE-SUPAERO.
+This repository will contains code related to the final project of the course "Applied Aerodynamics II" offered to master students at ISAE-SUPAERO.

 ## Structure and functionalities
 The proposed genetic optimization algorithm works by merging airfoils drawn from a library of candidate shapes.
 The merging is carried out using the INTE function of Xfoil, that is also used to evaluate the performances of the parameters.